klmcwhirter/pi-day-2025-with-py/README.md

 ### Summary

 This project was a crazy amount of fun.
-I dug deep into many things from WebAssembly, Bluefin and devcontainers, to testing wasm from zig build, to the math involved with the various algorithms to generate digits of π.
+I dug deep into many things from WebAssembly, Bluefin and devcontainers, to testing wasm, to the math involved with the various algorithms to generate digits of π.

 I found while profiling the Python code that it is certainly the right language to evaluate these kinds of series with simple syntax.
 In at least one of them (Gosper's), the individual terms were getting to ~4,000 integer digits long!
 Wow.
 I had no idea.